A Tree,

 Exhibition and Publication series

-A Tree, by a Woman, with a Bird, on Land, Under a Star
+A Tree, with a Bird, by a Woman, on Land, Under a Star

-A Tree, by a Woman, with a Bird, on Land, Under a Star, is a recipe or a spell with exit points that become chapters and grow into their own ecology of stories and actors.
+A Tree, with a Bird, by a Woman, on Land, Under a Star, is a recipe or a spell with exit points that become chapters and grow into their own ecology of stories and actors.
 Together they form a composition, a picture or a tarot card that tells about the future and the past or an insight, warning or recipe for now.

 This research series with exhibitions, workshops and publications and program includes folklore and critical research as an apparent contradiction here as a rich encounter.
 Science and intuition come together, enter into conversation and question each other, from hard figures to spirituality.
 Ecofeminism is an angle with which the themes are approached, a critical philosophy that sees connections between the oppression of ecology and women and strives for their joint emancipation.

-2024 - A TREE
+2024 - A TREE,

 Stories of the Boneless One - Tuomas A. Laitinen